OctopusDeploy/OctoPack/readme.md

  - `/p:OctopusDeployAfterPackage=True` - Enables the automatic deployment
  - `/p:OctopusDeployServer=http://my-octopus-server` - The Octopus server to use for the deployment
  - `/p:OctopusDeployApiKey=ABCDEFGMYAPIKEY` - API key to use when deploying
- - `/p:OctopusDeployProjectName="My Project" - Name of the project on your Octopus server to deploy
+ - `/p:OctopusDeployProjectName="My Project"` - Name of the project on your Octopus server to deploy
- - `/p:OctopusDeployEnvironment="Environment Name" - Name of the environment to deploy the package to
+ - `/p:OctopusDeployEnvironment="Environment Name"` - Name of the environment to deploy the package to

-This deployment depends on the Octo.exe tool from the OctopusDeploy/Octopus-Tool project.
-The easiest way to get this is to install *OctopusTools* from NuGet, though there is an issue that requires you add the package to your project *packages.conf* manually if you are using NuGet package restore.
-If you don't want to use this package, you can put Octo.exe in a folder named *tools* under your solution folder.
+This deployment depends on the **Octo.exe** tool from the OctopusDeploy/Octopus-Tools project.
+The easiest way to get this is to install **OctopusTools** from NuGet.
+If you don't want to use this package, you can put Octo.exe in a folder named **tools** under your solution folder.

+If you are using NuGet package restore, there is an issue that requires you add the **OctopusTools** package to your project **packages.conf** manually.

 ## From your Automated Build Server